neondatabase/website/content/docs/guides/vercel.md

 To avoid this issue, you can reinstall the integration to update to the latest version.
 Alternatively, a workaround is to redeploy your preview deployment in Vercel.
 The preview environment `DATABASE_URL` is set on the next deployment.
 For redeploy instructions, see [Managing Deployments](https://vercel.com/docs/deployments/managing-deployments), in the _Vercel documentation_.

-## Manage the Neon Postgres integration in Vercel
+## Manage the integration in Vercel

 To view permissions, manage which Vercel projects your integration has access to, or uninstall the Neon integration: